 About Wendy Smith

-Hi, I'm Wendy and my mission is to provide you with personal development coaching (life and career) tailored to meet your particular needs and reflecting your core values.
-I am a qualified and experienced coach but I do not work to a formula - my coaching is all about you and your needs.
+Thanks for visiting my page.
+My mission is to provide you with life and career coaching tailored to meet your individual needs.
+I am a well-qualified and experienced coach - I've been a professional coach for the last ten years.
+I am trained in a number of different coaching approaches but I do not work to a formula - my coaching is all about you and your needs.

 Located in London.